daniel-destaw/allsafe-auth/README.md

 **GitHub Repository:** [{__github_link__}]({__github_link__})

 AllSafe Authentication offers a straightforward way to secure your Python applications with various authentication and authorization features.
 Check out the examples and documentation to get started!
 Contributions are welcome.
+Allsafe
 """

 __all__ = ["__version__", "__author__", "__license__", "__copyright__", "__github_link__", "__readme__"]